gmac/graphql-stitching-ruby/docs/composing_a_supergraph.md

 )
 ```

 In the above, selecting the root `product` field will route to the "infos" schema by default.
 You should bias root fields to their most general-purpose location.
-This option _only_ applies to root fields where the planner has no starting location bias.
-Overlapping fields in lower-level positions will always bias towards the current planning location.
+This option _only_ applies to root fields where the query planner has no starting location bias (learn more about [query planning](./query_planning.md)).
+Note that [type resolver queries](./merged_types.md#type-resolver-queries) are unaffected by entrypoint bias; a type resolver will always be accessed directly for a location when needed.

 ### Schema merge patterns